yoshihitoh/ut-cli/README.md

 2019-06-23 15:00:00 (UTC)
 ```

-You can use fixed timezone on any environment.
+You can use fixed offset timezone on any environment.
 ``` bash
 # Generate PST timestamp
 $ ut -o -8 g --ymd 2019-06-24